 According to nongmoproject.org, these Non-GMO products are simply those that contain less than .9% of genetically modified material.
 You can read their full standards doc here!

 OK.org says “Kosher refers to a set of intricate biblical laws that detail the types of food that a Jewish person may eat and the ways in which it may be prepared.”
 These rules apply to meat, dairy and neutral foods and dictate not only what types of food can be consumed (cows, sheep, dairy from Kosher animals), but also how they are prepared.
 You can find more details here.

 In order to meet the dietary practices of Islam, Halal certifications “confirm that foods fall in line with Islamic diet practices, which may refer to how an animal was slaughtered, whether a food includes alcohol, the cleansing of utensils, or many other guidelines,” according to verywellfit.com.

 Fair Trade Certified™ is a seal that “represents thousands of products, improving millions of lives, protecting land and waterways in 62 countries and counting.
 Purchases have sent $846 million to farmers and workers since 1999.”
 Check out their website here.

 Verywellfit.com also covers the Gluten-Free certification, which lets you know that a product contains less than 20 parts per million of gluten, depending on what organization gives it its certification.
 You can read more about that here.

-Now that you know more about your food seals and certifications, keep an eye on the Ibotta app for some amazing cash back offers on these types of products and more.
+Now that you know more about your food seals and certifications, keep an eye on the Ibotta app for some amazing in-store and online cash back offers on these types of products and more.